docusign/code-examples-php/README.md

 #### Payments code example
-To use the payments example, create a test payments gateway for your developer sandbox account.
+To use the payments example, create a test payments gateway for your DocuSign developer account.

 See the
 [PAYMENTS_INSTALLATION.md](https://github.com/docusign/code-examples-php/blob/master/PAYMENTS_INSTALLATION.md)